WebAssembly/spec/spectec/test-prose/TEST.md

 2. Return j.

 sx zt_u1
-1. If the type of zt_u1 is consttype, then:
+1. If zt_u1 is consttype, then:
   a.
 Return ?().
-2. Assert: Due to validation, the type of zt_u1 is packtype.
+2. Assert: Due to validation, zt_u1 is packtype.
 3. Return ?(S).

 zero lt_u1
-1. If the type of lt_u1 is Jnn, then:
+1. If lt_u1 is Jnn, then:
   a.
 Return 0.
-2. Assert: Due to validation, the type of lt_u1 is Fnn.
+2. Assert: Due to validation, lt_u1 is Fnn.
 3. Let Fnn be lt_u1.
 4. Return $fzero($size(Fnn)).